 Effect on Neurodegenerative disorders like Alzheimer’s and Parkinson’s disease :

-Ashwagandha helps to lower TSH and increase thyroid hormone levels.
-However, one must consult with a physician before consuming ashwagandha to avoid interacting with regular drugs.
+Research suggests that ashwagandha helps to lower TSH and increase thyroid hormone levels.
+However, one must consult a physician before consuming ashwagandha to avoid its interference with regular drugs.

 Helps to Keep Control of OCD

 It balances the brain chemistry, improves resilience to stress, and stimulates BDNF.
 This Ayurvedic herb is beneficial in reducing compulsive urges, which increase during the manifestation of anxiety and/or stress.